-Avoid using color for fonts
+Avoid using colour for fonts

 It is usually best to use a black font on a white background when writing a resume.
 The contrast of black and white makes it easy for automatic resume scanning software and hiring managers to scan your resume.
 Black fonts also work best if you're applying for a job in a traditional setting, like medicine or finance.
-If you are a creative job applicant, such as an artist or graphic designer, consider saving the color and design for your portfolio where color can accentuate your qualifications.
+If you are a creative job applicant, such as an artist or graphic designer, consider saving the colour and design for your portfolio where colour can accentuate your qualifications.

 Use the right number of fonts

 Using multiple fonts throughout your resume can help you emphasize specific areas and make your resume easier to scan.
 Using a different font for headings and the rest of your resume text makes each section heading stand out.
 For example, use a serif typeface, such as Garamond, for the headings in your resume, and a sans serif font, such as Helvetica, for the body of your resume.
 It is also important to maintain a consistent writing style throughout your resume, so try not to use more than two fonts in your resume, and use each one consistently.